peterstieg/100-days-of-code/log.md

 ### Day 6: January 28th, 2018

 **Today's Progress**:
-A, Continued the work on a Low Poly Portrait of a shot I am going to use on my personal webpage.
+A, Continued to work on a Low Poly Portrait of a shot I am going to use on my personal webpage.
 B, Spent 30 minutes with FCC challenges.
 C, Signed up for two Alexa workshops in Düsseldorf with Sascha [**Wolter**](https://github.com/wolter).